 - Your expenses are categorized immediately, and you have access to view your data at any time.
 Many other cards, if they share your categorized data at all, send a summary only at the end of the year.

-Chase has received plenty of attention for the balance transfer offer that comes with the Slate® from Chase Just make your balance transfer transaction within the first 60 days your account is open and Chase waives the fee traditionally associated with most balance transfers offers.
+Chase has received plenty of attention for the balance transfer offer that comes with the Chase Slate®.
+Just make your balance transfer transaction within the first 60 days your account is open and Chase waives the fee traditionally associated with most balance transfers offers.
 That’s one of the best offers currently in the credit card industry.
 After the first 60 days the fee for future balance transfers will be 3 percent of the amount transferred with a minimum of $5.
 You’ll receive a 0 percent introductory APR for 15 months on purchases as well as on balance transfers.
-After your introductory APR expires, you’ll see a variable APR currently between 12.99% – 22.99% percent based on your creditworthiness.
+After your introductory APR expires, you’ll see a variable APR currently 12.99%, 17.99%, or 22.99% based on your creditworthiness.
 This card has no annual fee.
 The Slate® from Chase offers the Blueprint service.

 Chase Sapphire Preferred®

 The Chase Sapphire Preferred card is one step up from the Chase Sapphire Card you see above, the introductory offer is 40,000 bonus points after spending $3,000 in the first three months of card ownership.
 These points can be redeemed for travel worth up to $500 when booked through Ultimate Rewards.
-And at the end of the year, Chase Sapphire Preferred cardholders can receive a 7% annual points dividend on all new points earned on purchases, meaning you’ll receive even more points.
 Each cardholder can get direct access to a dedicated phone number where live agents are available.
 There is an introductory annual fee of $0 for the first year then the annual fee is $95.

 Ink Cash® Business Card

-The first of three business cards, the Ink Cash® Business Card for new cardholders has a limited time introductory bonus of $250 bonus cash back after you spend $3,000 in three months from account opening.
-This card offers all small business owners the opportunity to earn five percent cash back on the first $25,000 spent annually on office supply store purchases, cellular/landline phone service, internet and cable TV services.
-In addition two percent cash back on the first $25,000 spent annually at gas stations and restaurants, and earning one percent cash back on all other card purchases.
-The Ink Cash® Business Card comes with an introductory 0% APR on purchases and balance transfers for six months.
+The first of three business cards, the Ink Cash® Business Card for new cardholders has a limited time introductory bonus of $200 bonus cash back after you spend $3,000 on purchases in three months from account opening.
+This card offers all small business owners the opportunity to earn five percent cash back on the first $25,000 spent in combined purchases each account anniversary year on office supply store purchases, cellular/landline phone service, internet and cable TV services.
+In addition two percent cash back on the first $25,000 spent in combined purchases each account anniversary year at gas stations and restaurants, and earning one percent cash back on all other card purchases.
+The Ink Cash® Business Card comes with an introductory 0% APR on purchases and balance transfers for twelve months.
 And does not have an annual fee, so as a small business owner, there is no cost for making fast secure purchases using your credit card.

 Ink Bold® Business Card

 The Ink Bold® Business Card has the potential to earn you thousands of points every year on eligible business purchases.
 It’s important to recognize that the Ink Bold® Business Card is a charge card, not a credit card.
 The balance is due in full each and every month.
-For a limited time, with this card new cardholders can earn 60,000 bonus points after spending $5,000 in the first three months from account opening.
-Cardholders can earn up to 5X points per dollar in select business categories.
+For a limited time, with this card new cardholders can earn 50,000 bonus points after spending $5,000 on purchases in the first three months from account opening.
+Cardholders can earn up to 5X points per dollar in select business categories on combined purchases subject to maximum spend.
 In addition you can transfer points earned 1:1 to leading frequent travel programs.
 As a Cardmember you have access to a live service advisory at anytime.
-There is no foreign transaction fee.
+There are no foreign transaction fees.
 There is a $0 introductory annual fee for the first year, then $95 for the Ink Bold® Business Card.

 With or without Blueprint, these Chase cards are among the best deals out there for those who use credit cards responsibly.
 Have you had any experiences with these credit cards from Chase?
 Whether good or bad, please share your thoughts.